|Company Name||Amatic Industries GmbH|

 Many Amatic games also incorporate a special gamble mechanic that allows the player to gamble for a better payout with fair odds following every win.

 Amatic was founded in 1993 by Reinhold Bauer, an Austrian businessman with substantial gambling industry experience under his belt.
 The company entered the market with a lineup of slot cabinets for land-based casinos.
 Over the next few years, this initial offering was expanded with the release of additional video slots and a multi-game countertop machine.

 The real breakthrough came in 2003 when Amatic rolled out the Mini Master, Midi Master, Max Master, and Wall Master slot hardware, which covered the needs of all kinds of gambling establishments.
 Shortly after, the company launched a series of successful electronic roulette machines, which allowed up to eight players to enjoy this traditional game without the need for a croupier.

 Amatic continued refining its land-based products throughout the entire noughties, but by the turn of the decade, it was obvious that no hardware producer could neglect the fast-growing internet gambling industry.
 The market called, and in 2011, the company answered by rolling out the Multi Remote Gaming System—an innovative turnkey solution that allowed online casinos to host Amatic games running on an external server.

-Despite being relatively late to the internet revolution, Amatic was among the first casino game producers to embrace cryptocurrencies.
+Despite being relatively late to the internet revolution, Amatic was among the first international casino game producers to embrace cryptocurrencies.
 In 2014, the company signed an exclusive partnership deal with BitStarz.